THE DEAD ZONE (1983)

 directed by Mick Garris

 by Bill Chambers It's a stretch to call Stephen King's The Stand--or his The Dead Zone, for that matter--prescient, since there will always be new viruses (and lone-wolf presidential assassins) to contend with, but both the novel and the 1994 miniseries made from it undoubtedly take on added resonance during a real-life pandemic.
-The early scenes of this four-episode/6-hour adaptation from Sleepwalkers director Mick Garris, the Arthur Hiller to King's Paddy Chayefsky, are quite triggering in 2020.
+The early scenes of this four-episode/six-hour adaptation from Sleepwalkers director Mick Garris, the Arthur Hiller to King's Paddy Chayefsky, are quite triggering in 2020.
 They show how one infected person becomes 10 becomes 100 and on and on.
 We see the military spread disinformation, debates about the utility of masks, people partying in abject denial.
 The tongue-in-cheek use of Blue Oyster Cult's "Don't Fear the Reaper" over a main-titles montage of dead lab techs is no longer mordantly funny (if indeed it ever was)--just grim.
-It gnaws at that cherry pit in your conscience that Republicans are born without.
+It gnaws at that cherry pit in your conscience Republicans are born without.
 Given that we're currently living a version of Stephen King's The Stand (hereafter The Stand), I'm sure King could see the forest for the trees a little better were he to write it today.
 It doesn't seem to have occurred to him to check in with the President, although he based the villain's M.O.--exploiting the partisan divide to amass a following of reprobates--on Nixon, a.k.a.
 Trump 1.0.

 While the first instalment, the one with bona fide albeit uncredited movie stars (Ed Harris!
 Kathy Bates!), is clearly where the money went, The Stand never does transcend that early-'90s ABC patina I associate with The Bedford Falls Company ("thirtysomething", "My So-Called Life") to fulfil King's apocalyptic vision.
 It's not even Irwin Allen.
 Still, it's because The Stand kinda works initially that the rest has come to feel like a special betrayal, a profoundly unserious Tolkien riff that soon reveals the superflu responsible for the extinction of 99% of the population at the outset to be a mere deus ex machina that intervenes again and again, mainly in the form of dreams that propel the immune survivors towards either the supernaturally good Mother Abigail (Ruby Dee) or the supernaturally evil Randall Flagg (Jamey Sheridan).
 The idea of cult leaders filling civic vacuums is a promising one, but King's vision of the next Reconstruction is at once more grandiose and more drably binary than that, pitting faith against technology, Boulder against Vegas, God against the Devil.
 Whatever gnarly prog-rock appeal this held for me in high school, when conflicts are established before they're justified, rings hollow now.
 The Stand finds King crystallizing his archetypes (the gang's all here: Magic Negroes, Magic "Feebs," Incels) and shuffling them around on a human chessboard to masturbatory effect.
 He has admitted that he struggled with the characters' "complacency," leading him to blow up half the cast midway through, but what King is really resisting is an organic response to death and suffering on a mass scale.
 As Wendy's pitchwoman Clara Peller might say, "Where's the grief?"